 Before beginning the Capstone Thesis course, students should submit their proposed activity on the Directed Studies form available on the Urban Education website to the Director of MAT.
-This proposal must be submitted by the second week of the semester preceding your enrollment in MAT 6390.
+This proposal must be submitted by the first Monday of the second full month of the semester preceding your enrollment in MAT 6390.